i-kiran/i-kiran.github.io/personal.md

 # Poetry

-Since childhood, I have carried a quiet inability to speak my emotions aloud.But somewhere in that silence, I discovered writing, not only as a way to understand my own feelings but as a way to step into others.
+Since childhood, I have struggled with a quiet inability to express my emotions.
+But somewhere in that silence, I discovered writing, not only as a way to understand my own feelings but as a way to step into others.
+During my high school, I was also inspired by tons of poets and how beautifully they could share their state of mind through words.

 People often call me an empath, and perhaps they are right.
 When I write, I do not just express what I feel; I inhabit what *someone else* might be feeling.
 Their grief, their hesitation, their quiet hopes, they live through my words before I even realize it.
-Writing, for me, is both mirror and refuge.
+Writing, for me, is both a mirror and a refuge.
 It is how I translate emotion into something I can finally see.

 Below, I share a few of my pieces, reflections that speak in the language I could not always find.
 I am always open to thoughts, reflections, and feedback on how they make you feel.